St Cuthbert's College, Auckland: Boarding

 St Cuthbert's College accepts both day students and boarding students.
 Boarding students from Years 7 to 13 live in one of St. Cuthbert's three boarding houses: Dunblane, Elgin or Melrose.
 The boarding community at St Cuthbert's College is very diverse.
 Boarders come from Asia, the Pacific Islands and a range of other overseas locations, as well as from both urban and rural New Zealand.
 An increasing number of boarders are local students living between Karaka and the North Shore.

 Curriculum

 Academic

-The college offers both the NCEA and the IB qualifications.